beginning of content

 Key facts

-• Oesophageal cancer occurs in the tube that takes food from your mouth to your stomach.
+• Oesophageal cancer is when abnormal cells grow in your oesophagus (the tube that connects your mouth to your stomach).

-• The most common type of oesophageal cancer is adenocarcinoma — it usually occurs in the lower oesophagus.
+• The most common type of oesophageal cancer is adenocarcinoma, which usually occurs in the lower part of your oesophagus.

 What is oesophageal cancer?

-Oesophageal cancer (sometimes spelled 'esophageal' cancer) happens when cells grow in an uncontrolled way in the oesophagus.
-The oesophagus is a muscular tube that carries food from your mouth to your stomach.
+Oesophageal cancer is when abnormal cells grow in your oesophagus.
+Your oesophagus is a tube that carries food and drink from your mouth to your stomach.

 What are the types of oesophageal cancer?